 Comprehensive Overview

 Under Crouch's tutelage, Jones began to make remarkable progress.
 He discovered that by focusing on rhythm and articulation, he could control his stutter and speak more fluently.
+When he was acting, he became someone else, inhabiting a character and speaking with a voice that was not his own.
 He also found that performing allowed him to temporarily transcend his speech impediment.
-When he was acting, he became someone else, inhabiting a character and speaking with a voice that was not his own.
 This realization was transformative, igniting in him a passion for acting that would shape the rest of his life.

 Trends and Latest Developments

 One promising trend is the use of technology to address stuttering.
 Computer-based programs and mobile apps offer interactive exercises and real-time feedback to help individuals improve their fluency.
 These tools can be particularly helpful for children and adolescents, who may be more receptive to technology-based interventions.
-Another area of innovation is the development of assistive devices, such as electronic fluency devices, which use auditory feedback to reduce stuttering.
+So naturally, another area of innovation is the development of assistive devices, such as electronic fluency devices, which use auditory feedback to reduce stuttering.
 These devices can be helpful for individuals who have not responded to traditional therapies.

 Tips and Expert Advice